-Description: Mayor, I am writing to urge you to help take advantage of an incredible opportunity for Seattle.
+None of these alternatives offered takes full advantage of this incredible opportunity for Seattle.
 The Alaskan Way Viaduct has cut Seattle off from its waterfront since the 1950's.
 The end of its useful life offers us a chance to remedy one of the worst urban planning decisions in Seattle's history, and reclaim our connection to Elliott Bay.
 Other cities around the globe have recognized and remedied similar mistakes, to the current and long-term benefit of their communities.
 I believe that the City of Seattle and the Central Puget Sound region will be more vital and more successful if we do not build a new highway along Seattle's central waterfront.

-Improvements to arterial connections and transit would allow us to accommodate Viaduct freight and car traffic while easing congestion for us all, avoid a decade of disruption to businesses and residents, and avoid the billion dollar liabilities of a megaproject.
-We owe it to ourselves and our children to be rethink the way we provide stewardship to Seattle's waterfront.
-Therefore, I urge you to work toward the inclusion of a "no-highway" alternative in the Viaduct EIS.
+Improvements to the larger transportation system -- arterial connections, the express lanes and entrances and exits on I-5, the downtown grid-- and to transit would allow us to accommodate Viaduct freight and car traffic with existing resources.
+This simpler and more efficient approach offers us the mobility we need at a cost we can afford, without a decade of disruption to businesses and residents, and the billion dollar liabilities of a megaproject.
+We should not give up our city's most valuable ecological, civic, and economic land for just a highway.
+We have a once in a century chance to do better, and we owe it to ourselves and our children to be rethink the way we provide stewardship to Seattle's waterfront.
+Therefore, I urge you to include a "no-highway" alternative in the Viaduct EIS, to spread the traffic out onto existing resources and open up the larger possibilities for the shore.